 Costs covered and arranged by you

-- Participants are expected to cover their own travel expenses to Stockholm and to Warsaw.
+- Participants are expected to cover their own travel expenses to Vilnius.